webix-hub/docs/data/api/refs/treedatamove.md

 <div class='h2'>Methods</div>

 {{api
-- api/treedatamove_copy.md - makes a copy of item
+- api/treedatamove_copy.md - makes a copy of an item
 - api/treedatamove_move.md - move item to new position
 }}